SamK/picam/README.md

 * Configure syslog

-    By default everything is sent to syslog using the `logger` command.
-    You can copy the files in `misc/rsyslog.d/picam.conf` and `misc/logrotate.d/picam` to the appropriate folder if you want to have a special generated log file.
+    If you want you can copy the files in `misc/rsyslog.d/` and `misc/logrotate.d/` to the appropriate system folder if you want to have a separated log file.

 ### 4. Configure motion